 We may not realise, but sunscreen can severely damage and destroy coral.
 In Florida, it has led to severe coral bleaching and they are in the process of banning lotions that include harmful chemicals.
-Hawaii has already banned these products.
+Hawaii have already banned these products.

 Applying sunscreen after you’ve been in the ocean can help, or buy buying a reef friendly alternative.

 Koh Lipe will never go back to what it once was, but perhaps it can be the first Thai island to do sustainable tourism.
 And maybe we can do our little bit to help it get there.